Trigger Happy Jack (Drive By a Go-Go)

 "Trigger Happy Jack" is a single from the debut album of Poe.
 The single peaked at 17 on the alternative charts and earned a gold record.
-The video was quite popular featuring Matt Sorum from Guns N' Roses on drums, co-writer Jeffrey Connor on bass and featured Poe harassing a small man that she keeps in a jar.
+It was serviced to radio in September 1995.
+It peaked at 27 on the Billboard Modern Rock Tracks chart The video was quite popular featuring Matt Sorum from Guns N' Roses on drums, co-writer Jeffrey Connor on bass and featured Poe harassing a small man that she keeps in a jar.